IoeCmcomc/MCDatapacker/README.md

 <img src="https://raw.githubusercontent.com/IoeCmcomc/MCDatapacker/master/screenshots/Raw%20JSON%20text%20editor.png" width="30%"></img>

 ## Download
-The program currently supports 1.15 - 1.20.4 data packs, and it run on Windows (tested on Windows 7 and Windows 11) and Linux (tested on Ubuntu 20.04.5).
+The program currently supports 1.15 - 1.20.4 data packs, with limited support for 1.20.6 - 1.21.4 data packs.
+The program runs on Windows (tested on Windows 7 and Windows 11) and Linux (tested on WSL and Ubuntu 20.04.5).

 Warning: This program may contains errors.
 Use it with your own risk.